-As it is the final day of World Breastfeeding Week I thought I would share with you my top tips for breastfeeding a newborn.
-I am by no means an expert and my advice is a mixture of anecdotal and what I learnt when I trained to be a Breastfeeding Peer Supporter.
+As it is the final day of World Breastfeeding Week 2019 I thought I would share with you my top tips for breastfeeding a newborn.
+I am by no means an expert in the field and my advice is a mixture of anecdotal (from breastfeeding my own children for the last 3 plus years) and what I learnt when I trained to be a Breastfeeding Peer Supporter.

 1. Educate yourself on how to get a good latch!
-This will make a would of difference with how nursing feels.
+This will make a world of difference with how nursing feels.
 General advice is to stimulate babies upper lip.

 2. Find a position that works and is comfortable for you!
 There are so many more than just cradle hold!